JB55Matthews/PinnDE/docs/tutorials/deeponettutorials/2helmholtz.md

-# Solving the Poisson equation with Dirichlet boundaries with a DeepONet
+# Solving the Helmholtz equation with Dirichlet boundaries with a DeepONet

 ## Problem
 We will look at solving a specific instance of the Helmholtz equation